 REL 252 Introduction to New Testament (3)

 REL 276 War, Peace and Nonviolence (3)

 REL 275 History of Christianity (3)

 The majority of students meet their cross-cultural requirement through experiences offered during the May term.
 These experiences take place in international locations (e.g., Central America, Europe, Israel/Palestine, China, Trinidad, Botswana) and in domestic settings (Chicago, San Antonio, New York and Native American communities in the Southwest).
-The experiences available each May are announced in the class schedule or in the course listing found on Campus web.
+The experiences available each May are announced on the Bluffton website or in the course listing found on my.bluffton.edu.

 Please note: a cross-cultural experience will not fulfill the foreign language entrance requirement.

 Students who have matriculated at Bluffton and plan to use a language to meet the cross-cultural requirement are required to take the language at Bluffton because of the unique experiential component as part of the language class.
 If students wish to seek permission to take a language course unavailable at Bluffton to meet the cross-cultural requirement, the student must bring a proposal to the cross-cultural committee, explaining how the experiential component will be met, before the course is taken at another location.
 Following the completion of the language course and experiential component, a two page summary of the experiential component must be submitted to and approved by the cross-cultural committee before transfer credit will be accepted.